MQTT High Availability

 MQTT broker failover operation

-If the leader node fails, the MQTT broker cluster performs re-organization and assigns the role of the leader node to one of the followers.
+If the leader node fails, the Configurable Leader Election enables you to select a specific node in the cluster as the leader, or the MQTT broker cluster performs re-organization and assigns the role of the leader node to one of the followers.
 Due to the constant synchronization process, the new leader node is up-to-date on the communication status and clients’ information.
 Thus, it can take over seamlessly, ensuring smooth and continuous operation of the cluster.
 Now, the load balancers route all traffic through the new leader.

 MQTT broker back to normal operation